 Here all one has to do to provide the proper Pedal stop is retire the 16-foot Pedal stops, as the 8-foot Principal is already drawn.

 During this trio the tenor line in the Pedal is never permitted to cross the parts for the two hands.

-This section is 9 bars long and ends on a half cadence (on the dominant chord).
+This section remains in the home key and closes with a half cadence (on the dominant chord).

-This section is 14 bars long and finishes on a dissonant dominant chord held over a tonic pedal note which resolves, finally, to the tonic chord (d minor).
+This section closes on a dissonant dominant chord held over a tonic pedal note which squirms a moment before it resolves finally (to the tonic chord of d minor).

 Bach showed us in the opening fanfare of his "great" Toccata and Fugue in d minor that when we sit on a dissonant chord over a tonic pedal point like this for a brief moment, let it squirm, then do the resolution, it's good for the listener to hear this tension, then the release.

 It will be noted that Bach's melodic signature of 4 notes (Bb-A-D-B in the German language) has been written into the counterpoint in this section, in the alto voice, to pay homage to the dedicatee.